Sending and receiving

 Note that the amount of the transaction increased by .00003926 Dash.
 This is the transaction fee.
 In the next section, we will see what this procedure looks like from the receiving side.

 To receive Dash, you must first create a receiving address to give to the sending party.
-To do this, click File > Receiving addresses.
-The Receiving addresses window appears.
+To do this, click the Receive tab in the tab bar.

-Either copy an existing address by clicking on the address and then the Copy button, or create a new address by clicking the New button.
-You can also edit an existing address by right clicking and selecting Edit address from the context menu.
-Give this address to the person who will send you Dash.
+Click Copy Address on the Request payment window that opens and give this address to the person who will send you Dash.
 Your wallet does not need to be open to receive funds, but if it is, you can watch the transaction arrive in real time.
 This is because your wallet constantly watches for new blocks on the blockchain when it is open, and will recognize a new transaction involving your receiving address when it occurs.

 Once you have been paid, you can see the balance both on the Overview tab and on the Transactions tab.